anima-wg/brski-cloud/anima-brski-cloud.md

 If the request is correct and the Registrar is able to handle it, but unable to determine ownership at that time, then it MUST return a 401 Unauthorized response to the Pledge.
 This signals to the Pledge that there is currently no known owner domain for it, but that retrying later might resolve this situation.
 In this scenario, the Registrar SHOULD include a Retry-After header that includes a time to defer.
-The absense of a Retry-After header indicates to the Pledge not to attempt again.
+The absence of a Retry-After header indicates to the Pledge not to attempt again.
 The Pledge MUST restart the bootstrapping process from the beginning.

 A Pledge with some kind of indicator (such as a screen or LED) SHOULD consider all 4xx and 5xx errors to be a bootstrapping failure, and indicate this to the operator.